Community Resilience Catalyst

 Technical Support

-Requests for technical support will be accepted on a rolling basis once the portal is open.
-The request portal is expected to open March 1, 2025; however, any requests accepted under this program are dependent upon federal funding support not being paused or stopped.*
+Requests for technical support are now accepted on a rolling basis through the request portal linked below; however, any requests accepted under this program are dependent upon funding being available.
+We are continuously working to find additional funds to support these efforts.

 How to Request

-When the portal opens, the link will be found on this webpage.
-Once the portal is open it will remain open for six months, accepting and reviewing requests on a rolling basis.
+Request Technical Support Here!
+The Center accepts and reviews requests on a rolling basis.
 Not all communities or groups may be eligible.
 More information on eligibility and the request template for technical support can be found here: Catalyst Eligibility Packet

 The Center designed the request form and process to reduce barriers to entry and is based on an analysis of previous programs for capacity building and technical support.

 Communities are encouraged to speak with Center staff to assess whether your community’s technical support needs are a good fit for the Catalyst program.
-Contact Alli Haertling at ahaertling@thewaterinstitutute.org to learn more.
+Contact Alexis Patell to learn more.